The Egg (Weir short story): History

 In a 2015 interview with the Craftsman Founder Podcast, Weir discussed his motivation for writing "The Egg", among other topics.
 In the interview, Weir stated that he "wanted to write a story where life was fair after all".
 According to Weir, most religions have their own take on the proverb "what goes around comes around" and revolve around this idea in some way.
 When asked why he chose to have one soul reincarnating in eternity instead of forward through linear time, Weir said that the only way his idea of everyone being one soul would work was if reincarnation could happen across time.
 Weir stated that he wrote the story quickly, saying "I banged it out in 40 minutes and posted it, and that was it", with him not expecting the traction that the story got after it was published.

 Adaptations

-Rapper Logic used "The Egg" as inspiration for his album Everybody released in 2017, re-imagined in the interlude track "Waiting Room" and featuring Neil DeGrasse Tyson as God.
+Rapper Logic used "The Egg" as inspiration for his 2017 album Everybody, re-imagined in the interlude track "Waiting Room" and featuring Neil DeGrasse Tyson as God.

 There are many short film adaptations of the story.
-Hjalmar Ekström Wikander, Tage Hervén, Walter Schönenbröcher, Fred Grant, Andrej Dojkic, Timothy Judd, Ben Brand, Gabrielle Salonga, Josef Orlandi and Nataliia Weaver have all directed one of those adaptations.
+Hjalmar Ekström Wikander, Tage Hervén, Walter Schönenbröcher, Fred Grant, Andrej Dojkic, Timothy Judd, Ben Brand, Gabrielle Salonga, Josef Orlandi and Nataliia Weaver have directed various such adaptations.
 Kurzgesagt also turned the story into an animated video.